The Public-Private Partnership Law Review: Thailand

 Provisions allowing a unilateral renewal or extension of the duration of the project under the PPP are prohibited.
 Legal provisions regulating all general PPPs and PPPs under the EEC framework reiterate the same principle and prohibit granting the private entity the unilateral right to adjust or amend any contractual conditions in a manner that will have an impact on the provision of public services or benefits to the public sector.

 PPP contracts and other documents integral to the implementation of a PPP must be prepared in Thai.
-Only parts that must be in English may be prepared in English.
+Only parts that are necessary to appear in English (such as technical requirements) may be prepared in English.

 Bidding and award procedure